IGlace/BoT-SORT-CUSTOM/docs/conditional_reid.md

 ## What Changed
 - **Lazy ReID triggering** – FastReID inference now runs only when the IoU-based association appears ambiguous.
 Ambiguity is detected per frame and per detection via `reid_ambiguity_thresh` and `reid_overlap_thresh`.
 - **Per-stage instrumentation** – The tracker emits Loguru messages detailing which frames/stages require appearance cues, making it easier to profile ReID usage.
+- **Frame-level summary logging** – Each call to `BoTSORT.update` now reports whether ReID fired, how many detections were encoded, and how many frames overall have relied on appearance cues.
 - **Deferred feature seeding** – Confirmed tracks queue a single appearance extraction once they have been stable for `reid_min_track_age` frames, avoiding immediate encoder calls while keeping features ready for future conflicts.
 - **Partial embedding fusion** – Cost matrices fall back to IoU everywhere except the rows/columns where embeddings are available, preventing unnecessary encoder work.